seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 In the `src/functions` directory you will find four preprocessing functions that come with every project, and they are further configureable to meet your needs:

-- `validatePolygon` - verifies shape is not self-crossing, is at least 500 square meters in size, and no larger than 1 million square kilometers.
+- `validatePolygon` - verifies shape is not self-crossing, is at least a certain size (default to 500 square meters) and no larger than a certain size (defaults to 1 million square kilometers).
 - `clipToLand` - clips the shape to just the portion on land, as defined by OpenStreeMap land polygons.
 Includes validatePolygon.
 - `clipToOcean` - clips the shape to remove the portion on land, as defined by OpenStreetMap land polygons.
 Includes validatePolygon.
 - `clipToOceanEez` - clips the shape to keep the portion within the boundary from the coastline to the outer boundary of the EEZ.
 Includes validatePolygon.